 "Teenagers need to be warned that the vapor produced by e-cigarettes is not harmless water vapor, but actually contains some of the same toxic chemicals found in smoke from traditional cigarettes," said lead author Mark L. Rubinstein, MD, a professor of pediatrics at UCSF.
 "Teenagers should be inhaling air, not products with toxins in them."

 This was the first known study to report on the potentially cancer-causing compounds in the bodies of adolescents use e-cigarettes, according to UCSF.
 The lists of compounds include acrylonitrile, acrolein, propylene oxide, acrylamide and crotonaldehyde.

-Another study from the same institution and also published in Pediatrics found that “e-cigarette use is more likely to encourage youth smoking that to divert youth form smoking.”
+Another study from the same institution and also published in Pediatrics found that “e-cigarette use is more likely to encourage youth smoking than to divert youth from smoking.”

 The team found those who had ever used e-cigarettes were significantly more likely than never users to have smoked at least 100 cigarettes at follow-up, have smoked during the past 30 days or both.

 E-cigarettes are designed to simulate the act of smoking and deliver nicotine without the toxic chemicals produced by burning tobacco.
 The use of nicotine, however, is highly addictive.
 Recent research suggested nicotine exposure may also cause the brain to become addicted to other substances.
 Vapor from some e-cigarettes has also been shown to contain known cancer producing and toxic chemicals, such as diethylene glycol and nitrosamines, as well as small particles of toxic metals.
 Although not well studied, there is the potential for second hand exposure by others in the environment.